Eq Filters and Slopes/Responses

 A great technique for achieving smooth transitions from filter to filter is to match the filter’s slope to the response (shape) of the sound.

-In the video I show you how to use an equaliser’s spectrum analyser to ascertain critical information about the sound being processed.
+In the Eq Filters and Slopes/Responses video, I show you how to use an equaliser’s spectrum analyser to ascertain critical information about the sound being processed.
 I explain how to select and match filter slopes to the sound’s response (shape).
 I explain how to use band-pass equalisation to ‘clean’ a sound.
 Shelving filters are explored in detail and the video ends with running an audio example through two different types of equalisers.

 Topics covered in this video are: